Omnichannel CX in Retail: Why It Matters More Than Ever

 Omnichannel customer experience means meeting your customers where they are and how they want.

-Whether the customers message you on Instagram, emails you after checkout, or raises a query via mail, omnichannel retail customer experience ensures every conversation feels seamless.
+Whether the customer messages you on Instagram, emails you after checkout, or raises a query via mail, an omnichannel retail customer experience ensures every conversation feels seamless.

 Traditionally, people associate omnichannel with multiple touchpoints.
 Whereas it’s about connecting those touchpoints and creating a unified experience.